Key takeaways

 What is Agentforce?

-Salesforce's AI agent platform that lets enterprises build, deploy, and manage autonomous agents for sales, service, marketing, and commerce.
+Salesforce's AI agent platform — rebranded Agentforce 360 in October 2025 — that lets enterprises build, deploy, and manage autonomous agents for sales, service, marketing, commerce, and employee work in Slack.

 How much does Agentforce cost?